draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 Status: Required

 Usage: The SUT to extract the strings from using the linux `strings` command.
+Any blank strings that are extacted as skipped over during dictionary generation.

 ### Configuration example
 ```yaml